Sealdah–Bangaon line: Eastern Railway

 The Dum Dum Cantonment–Biman Bandar branch line was built by the Eastern Railway and was inaugurated in July 2006.
 Due to losses and poor patronage owing to the location of the station and odd timings of the services, the services on the line were closed down in 2016.
-The line was further dismantled in 2020 to make way for the Line 4 of the Kolkata Metro.
+The line was further dismantled in 2020 to make way for the Yellow Line.

+Numbering series details

+There are some pattern in numbering in local trains of Sealdah Bangaon section.